Chesapeake RFB Initiative

 Chesapeake Bay TMDL Begins

 On December 29, 2010, the U.S. Environmental Protection Agency established the Chesapeake Bay Total Maximum Daily Load (TMDL).
-Learn more about the TMDL here.03/2014
+Learn more about the TMDL here.

 Steering Committee

-This group of experts from public and private organizations gathered around the table to document forest buffer establishment successes and challenges and to outline areas of discussion for agency leadership and State Task Forces.06/2014
+On May 21, 2014, a group of experts from public and private organizations gathered around the table to document forest buffer establishment successes and challenges and to outline areas of discussion for agency leadership and State Task Forces.

 State Task Forces

-A key outcome of the Leadership Summit, the State Task Forces were formed in each state with the outcome to write a report that could serve as a blueprint for moving forward with the riparian forest buffer practice.06/2014
+A key outcome of the Leadership Summit, in 2014 the State Task Forces were formed in each state with the outcome to write a report that could serve as a blueprint for moving forward with the riparian forest buffer practice.

 RFB Leadership Summit